narrative-environments/CourseCompendium/Metalepsis.md

 **References**

-Bell, Alice, and Jan Alber (2012) “Ontological Metalepsis and Unnatural Narratology.”
-Journal of Narrative Theory 42(2), 166– 92.
+Bell, Alice, and Jan Alber (2012) “Ontological Metalepsis and Unnatural Narratology.” _Journal of Narrative Theory_, 42(2), 166– 92.

-Fludernik, Monika (2003) “Scene Shift , Metalepsis, and the Metaleptic Mode.”
-Style, 37(4), 382– 400.
+Fludernik, Monika (2003) “Scene Shift , Metalepsis, and the Metaleptic Mode.” _Style_, 37(4), 382– 400.

-Freestone, J. M. (2017) ‘The Selfish Genre’, Storyworlds: A Journal of Narrative Studies, 9(1), pp. 225–246.
+Freestone, J. M. (2017) ‘The Selfish Genre’, _Storyworlds: A Journal of Narrative Studies_, 9(1), pp. 225–246.
 Available at: https://www.jstor.org/stable/10.5250/storyworlds.9.1-2.0225 (Accessed: 10 March 2021).

-Macrae, A. (2019) Discourse deixis in metafiction: the language of metanarration, metalepsis and disnarration.
+Macrae, A. (2019) _Discourse deixis in metafiction: the language of metanarration, metalepsis and disnarration_.
 New York, NY: Routledge.

-Petho, A. (2010) ‘Intermediality as Metalepsis in the “Cinécriture” of Agnès Varda’, Acta Universitatis Sapientiae, Film and Media Studies, 3(3), pp. 69–94.
+Petho, A. (2010) ‘Intermediality as Metalepsis in the “Cinécriture” of Agnès Varda’, _Acta Universitatis Sapientiae, Film and Media Studies_, 3(3), pp. 69–94.
 Available at: http://www.acta.sapientia.ro/acta-film/C3/film3-5.pdf (Accessed: 27 October 2019).

-Ryan, Marie- Laure (1995) “Allegories of Immersion: Virtual Narration in Postmodern Fiction.”
-Style 29.2: 262– 86.
+Ryan, Marie- Laure (1995) “Allegories of Immersion: Virtual Narration in Postmodern Fiction.” _Style_ 29.2: 262– 86.

-Ryan, Marie- Laure  (2006).
-Avatars of Story.
+Ryan, Marie- Laure  (2006). _Avatars of Story_.
 Minneapolis: University of Minnesota Press.